-- AGMs function as both a starting battery and as an accessory battery, so they can support a multitude of new accessories and car technologies.
+- Dual-purpose AGMs can function as both a starting battery and as an accessory battery, so they can support a multitude of new accessories and car technologies.

-- AGMs are safer to install in the passenger compartments of cars because they’re sealed and don’t produce gases or harmful fumes.
+- Deep-cycle AGMs are safer to install in the passenger compartments of vehicles because they’re sealed and don’t produce harmful fumes or gases.

-- An AGM is fully sealed and maintenance free.
+- Because an AGM is fully sealed it is also maintenance free.

 What is an EFB battery?

-An enhanced flooded battery (EFB) is an entry level battery for cars that support start-stop technology.
-EFBs are wet-filled and similar to standard flooded batteries.
-But there are differences that give these batteries enhanced cycling abilities and improved charge acceptance.
-This means the battery recovers more quickly, as its application needs to handle heavy-duty, cyclic, start-stop applications.
+An enhanced flooded battery (EFB) can also be used in cars that feature Stop-Start technology.
+It is considered an entry level battery for use in cars with this technology.
+EFBs are wet-filled and similar to standard flooded batteries, however, there are differences that give these batteries enhanced cycling abilities and improved charge acceptance.
+This means the battery recovers more quickly, as its application needs to handle heavy-duty, cyclic, Start-Stop applications.

 Does my car need an EFB battery?

 Your vehicle will only require an EFB battery if it currently has one.
+For example, vehicles with Stop-Start technology may use one of these batteries.
 If in doubt, check with us before ordering a new battery.

 What is a calcium battery?